29th Annual Conference on the Advancement of Women

 Women and Global Change:Achieving Peace Through Empowering Women - Part II

-The Women's Studies Program at Texas Tech University proudly announces the 29th Annual Conference on the Advancement of Women, which will take place on the campus of Texas Tech University, April 4-5, 2013.
+The Women's & Gender Studies at Texas Tech University proudly announces the 29th Annual Conference on the Advancement of Women, which will take place on the campus of Texas Tech University, April 4-5, 2013.

 Girl Rising is a groundbreaking film, directed by Academy Award nominee Richard Robbins, which tells the stories of 9 extraordinary girls from 9 countries, written by 9 celebrated writers and narrated by 9 renowned actresses.
 Girl Rising showcases the strength of the human spirit and the power of education to change the world.

 Conference Schedule & Program

 Yifat Susskind, the executive director of MADRE, an international women's human rights organization.
 She works with women's human rights activists from Latin America, the Middle East, Asia, and Africa to create programs in their communities to address women's health, violence against women, economic and environmental justice, and peace building.
 She has also written extensively on US foreign policy and women's human rights and her critical analysis has appeared in online and print publications such as The New York Times, The Washington Post, Foreign Policy in Focus and The W Effect: Bush's War on Women, published by the Feminist Press.
 Ms. Susskind has been featured as a commentator on CNN, National Public Radio, and BBC Radio.
 Visit MADRE's YouTube channel